sinzin91/tesseract-blog/content/posts/augmenting-human-intelligence-with-ai.md

   .then((text) => text.replace("$state", JSON.stringify(state)))
 ```

 We have some control over the parameters of the model, such as the temperature, max tokens, and top p.
 I found that the model works best when the `temperature` is set to 0.3.
 Temperature controls the "creativity" of the model.
-A higher temperature means the model is more likely to generate creative responses.
-A lower temperature means the model is more likely to generate responses that are more likely to be correct. `frequency_penalty` sets a penalty for repeating words. `presence_penalty` sets a penalty for repeating n-grams. `top_p` sets the probability mass function cutoff.
+A lower temperature means the model is more likely to generate correct, almost deterministic responses.
+A higher temperature means the model generally leads to creative responses.  `frequency_penalty` sets a penalty for repeating words. `presence_penalty` sets a penalty for repeating n-grams. `top_p` sets the probability mass function cutoff.

 ```javascript
 const DEFAULT_PARAMS = {